mahesafy/mahesafy/README.md

 ## 🚀 Mahesafy
-20 Years old, full stack developer, about 10 Years of programming skill, learning from Youtube and google
+20 Years old, full stack developer, about 10 Years of programming experience, learn it all from Youtube and google

 ## My Recent Project